-How to use SPOT instances?
+How to use Spot instances?

-What are SPOTS?
+What are Spot Virtual Machines?

-SPOTS are cloud computing resources (virtual machines) available at discount prices.
+Spot instances are cloud computing resources (virtual machines) available at discount prices.
 They run using unused provider capacity and may be stopped when the demand for standard-priced resources increases.

-CloudFerro implementation of SPOT instances
+CloudFerro implementation of Spot instances

-At the time of writing this article, SPOT instances prices were:
+At the time of writing this article, Spot instances prices were:

 • 2 times cheaper for GPU-equipped instances